s-chh/LSPP/README.md

 - [Cite](#cite)

 ## Introduction
-### Overview
-- Label Smoothing++ (LS++) enhances label regularization by learning optimal probability assignments for non-target classes.
-- Instead of using fixed probabilities like traditional label smoothing, LS++ learns a C-Matrix where each class has a unique probability vector for non-target classes.
+Label smoothing++ is a label regularization technique that enhances label regularization by learning optimal probability.
+Instead of using fixed probabilities like traditional label smoothing, LS++ learns a C-Matrix where each class has a unique probability vector for non-target classes.

+### C Matrix
+- For a **K** class classification task, each class learns a unique **K-1** probability vector for non-target classes.
+- These vectors are combined to form a C matrix (**K x K**) by adding the target class (itself) probability of 0.
+- Probability vectors from the C matrix are combined with a one-hot vector to create the final training target.
 - The target class probability is fixed but the non-target class probabilities are flexible.
 - Key benefits:
     - Encourages more flexible learning.